fastrgv/Asud/README.md

 ## How to best use this tool:

+There are 2 primary viewing modes controlled with the m-key:
+1) candidate-view, and 2) minimal-view.
+The latter shows only known singles as well as cells with only a single candidate (in green).

 The general strategy for solving any sudoku puzzle is to minimize the candidates within each cell.
+After loading a puzzle, you will need to FlushAll, perhaps more than once, in order to properly initialize the candidates that are displayed.
+Each flush might expose new singles that subsequently need flushing, again.
+The automation of flushes has recently been reduced to a bare minimum to avoid confusion.

+Similarly, the unique singles key (u-key) frequently exposes new (green) singles with each press, so that mutliple presses might be needed.

 Use the following ASUD-methods to work towards a solution: